 Gastroenteritis is a condition involving inflammation of the lining of the gut - in particular, of the stomach and intestines.
 It generally resolves without medication, but, in some cases, it can lead to complications.

 Food poisoning is a major cause of gastroenteritis, resulting in a well-known set of unpleasant symptoms.
-In most people, gastroenteritis resolves without medical help, but the condition can lead to severe dehydration and other dangerous complications in some people.

 Fast facts on gastroenteritis and food poisoning